Yagisan/yagisans_better_stellaris/README.md

 ## Artifacts

 Without the Rubicator relic, artifacts are very difficult to acquire.
 Regular (Non-gestalt) empires now have a new option to buy artifacts from private collectors.
 These come at inflated prices, but do offer a way to continue acquiring them into the late game.
+Gestalts can attempt to make copies of existing artifacts, also at a significant cost.
 If the AI has a surplus of resources, and less than 50 artifacts, they may purchase them as well.

 ## Starbase Buildings